furatmalkawi29/reading-notes/lab06b.md

 # Foreground Color (color)

-## Specify the color of text inside an element.
+## Specify the color of text inside an element .

 ## You can specify any color in CSS in one of three ways: